nikkibudeanu/tictactoegame/README.md

 **[Live site]()**

-TicTacToe or Xs and Os is a 2 player game in which the olayers seek in alternate turns to complete a column, row or a diagonal with three O's or X's drawn in the empty spaces of a grid of 9 Squares.
+TicTacToe or Xs and Os is a 2 player game in which the players seek in alternate turns to complete a column, row or a diagonal with three O's or X's drawn in the empty spaces of a grid of 9 Squares.

+<span id="top"></span>

-## Index
+## Table of contents
 - <a href="#howtoplay">How to play</a>
 - <a href="#ux">UX</a>
   - <a href="#ux-stories">User stories</a>